jstayton/jquery-manifest/README.md

     _Default:_ false

     ---------------------------------------------------------------------------
-*   **separator** _string_
+*   **separator** _string, array_

-    Key character to separate arbitrary, non-results-list values if the _required_ option is _false_.
-Pressing this will add the current input value to the list.
-Also used to split the initial input value for items.
+    One or more key characters to separate arbitrary, non-results-list values if the _required_ option is _false_.
+Pressing one of these keys will add the current input value to the list.
+Also used to split the initial input value for items (using the first character if multiple are configured).

     _Default:_ ,